Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Traditional methods for the simulation of cloud microphysics

-The exact Monte Carlo method was developed by Gillespie (1975)~ and improved by See\ss elberg et al. (1996)~ .
-This method simulates the principle model very directly.
-Their procedure repeatedly draws a random waiting time for which the next one pair of real-droplets will coalesce.
-Consequently, it is very rigorous, but not so useful to simulate a cloud formation process in a sufficiently large region because of the very high cost in computation.
+If we can follow all the the droplets, we can perform a direct simulation of the cloud microphysical processes.
+To do that, we have to store all the information of the droplets, $\{(\mathbf x_i(t), \mathbf a_i(t)) \mid i=1,2,\dots,N_r(t)\}$, on the memory of our computer.
+The motion and condensation/evaporation of droplets can be simulated by solving the ordinary differential equations \eqref{eq_motion} and \eqref{eq_growth} for all the droplets.
+A direct simulation of the stochastic coalescence process \eqref{prob} can also be performed if we use the exact Monte Carlo method, which was developed by \cite{Gillespie1975} and improved by \cite{Seeszelberg1996}.
+Their procedure repeatedly draws a random waiting time for which the next one pair of droplets will coalesce.

+Therefore it is conceptually possible to perform an exact simulation of the cloud microphysics in a sufficiently large region to simulate the cloud formation and precipitation.
+However, even the world most powerful computer can not do that because of the very high cost in computation: the typical number density of droplets is $10^7\sim10^9\mathrm{m^{-3}}$.

-\subsection{bulk parameterization method}
+\subsection{Bulk parameterization method}

-Bulk parameterization method is most commonly used to deal with cloud microphysics.
-This method empirically evaluates the source terms from microphysics, such as $\rho_w$ and $S_v$, as a function of the field variables in the cloud dynamics model (Kessler 1969; Ziegler 1985; Murakami 1990; Ferrier 1994; Meyers et al. 1997) .
-Then, the governing equations become a closed form in cloud dynamics variables and we need not cope directly with cloud microphysics.
+The bulk parameterization method is the most common way to deal with cloud microphysics \citep[e.g.,][]{Kessler1969,Ziegler1985,Murakami1990,Ferrier1994,Meyers1997,Khairoutdinov2000,Seifert2001}.
+The characteristic feature of this method is that the cloud microphysical processes are approximately represented by the dynamics closed in a very small number of variables, such as cloud water mass content, rain water mass content, and their number concentrations.
 Consequently, the number of degrees of freedom is reduced so much that the computational demand is extremely relaxed.
-However, the accuracy seems to be not always enough.
-This is very likely because bulk parameterization is justified under the assumption that there exists a closed-form equation in cloud dynamics, though this is not guaranteed.
+However, to derive the equations from the primitive model, we need to rely on several empirical assumptions, such as, on the function form of the droplet size distribution.
+Hence, this methodology should further be elaborated for accurate simulation \citep[e.g.,][]{Seifert2001,Khain2004_b,Lynn2005_a,Lynn2005_b}.

-\subsection{spectral (bin) method}
+\subsection{Spectral (bin) method}

-Another approach to cloud microphysics is spectral (bin) method (Berry 1967; Soong 1974; Bott 1998, 2000) .
-Spectral (bin) method is characterized by solving the time evolution equation of the number density distribution of real-droplets.
+Another approach to the cloud microphysics is the spectral (bin) method \citep[e.g.,][]{Clark1973,Soong1974,Hall1980,Kogan1991,Stevens1996,Khain2004_a} The spectral (bin) method is a class of numerical schemes which solves the time evolution equation of the number density distribution of droplets by discretizing the number density distribution into bins.